kodustech/docs/README.md

-# Mintlify Starter Kit
+# Docs

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components
+This repository contains the Mintlify documentation for Kodus.
+The site is configured via `docs.json` and content is written in `.mdx` files.

-### Development
+## Development

-Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
-To install, use the following command
+Install the Mintlify CLI to preview changes locally:

 ```
 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where mint.json is)
+From the repo root (where `docs.json` is), run:

 ```
 mintlify dev
 ```

-### Publishing Changes
+## Publishing Changes

-Install our Github App to autopropagate changes from youre repo to your deployment.
-Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.
+Push to the default branch.
+If the GitHub App/integration is installed, the site auto-deploys from the default branch.

+## Structure

+- `docs.json` — site configuration and navigation
+- `how_to_use/` — product usage guides (English)
+- `how_to_deploy/` — deployment guides
+- `cookbook/` — example setups and recipes

-#### Troubleshooting
+## Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+- `mintlify dev` not running → Run `mintlify install` to re-install dependencies.
-- Page loads as a 404 - Make sure you are running in a folder with `mint.json`
+- 404 on load → Ensure you're in the folder with `docs.json`.